Gaelle00/Project10Repo/readme.txt

-Welcome to my first repo
+Welcome to my 2nd repo
 Learning this Git hype and get a job hope I'm going somewhere with this
 I will try to do my best